-The CJEU clarified that in the context of Article 2 EAW FD the law of the issuing Member State is the frame of reference.
-This applies both for assessing whether an act is punishable by a custodial sentence of a maximum of at least twelve months (Openbaar Ministerie v.
-A) and for assessing whether an act is to be considered as a list offence or not (Advocaten voor de wereld).
+The CJEU clarified that in the context of Article 2 EAW FD the law of the issuing Member State is the frame of reference, in the version applicable to the facts giving rise to the case in which the EAW was issued (X).
+This applies both for assessing whether an act is punishable by a custodial sentence of a maximum of at least 12 months (A) and for assessing whether an act is to be considered a list offence (Advocaten voor de Wereld).

-C-303/05, Advocaten voor de Wereld, Judgment of 3 May 2007.
+Case C-303/05, Advocaten voor de Wereld, Judgment of 3 May 2007.

-• See supra 1 (on the validity of the EAW FD).
+See supra 1 (on the validity of the EAW FD).

-C-463/15 PPU, Openbaar Ministerie v.
-A, Order of 25 September 2015.
+Case C-463/15 PPU, A, Order of 25 September 2015.